 How do car tyres influence skidding

 It is recommended that you choose a model that has a high resistance to aquaplaning and good response parameters across various road conditions.
-In addition, it is worth noting that the speed rating should be adjusted to the car’s power and the your driving style.
-As we have shown throughout this article there are many parameters to consider so, if you have any doubts, if it is better to ask a professional.
+In addition, it is worth noting that the speed rating should be adjusted to the car’s power and your driving style.
+As we have shown throughout this article there are many parameters to consider so, if you have any doubts, it is better to ask a professional.
 Our customer service team is full of experts to help you make the best choice, whether it’s a summer tyre or winter tyre.

-Of course, such tyres also need to be kept in a good condition.
+Of course, such tyres also need to be kept in good condition.
 When it comes to offering protection against slipping, the following factors are can deteriorate a tyre’s ability to do so:

-Low tread depths or so-called “bald tyres”
+- Low tread depths or so-called “bald tyres”

-Low tyre pressure
+- Low tyre pressure

-Abnormal tyre wear of the crown ply, such as only having one side worn out
+- Abnormal tyre wear of the crown ply, such as only having one side worn out

-Defective internal tyre construction, related to excessive loads or overheating
+- Defective internal tyre construction, related to excessive loads or overheating

 UK tyre tread law forbids driving with a tread depth lower than 1.6 mm.
 However, for safety reasons, we recommend driving with a tread at least 3 mm deep in the summer.
 In the winter, this should be at least 4 mm deep.
 Currently, many tyres are equipped with a tread wear indicator (snowflake with an arrow), which informs the driver when a tyre no ensures proper driving safety.

 Likewise, it is also important to maintain proper tyre pressure.
-Ideally, you should check your pressure levels once a month, as well before any long journey.
+Ideally, you should check your pressure levels once a month, as well as before any long journey.
 This should be done on every tyre, to ensure that the pressure is balanced and complies with the car manufacturer’s guidelines.
 It is also useful to do this to the spare tyre, to ensure it is ready to be used at all times.